rozbb/draft-waict-transparency/draft-waict-transparency.md

 1. You can enforce more transport mechanisms.
 The CT-based one requires a Site to have TLS.
 But now that enrollment is an interactive protocol, it can use whatever transport the Enrollment Server supports, e.g., Tor.
 1. You can enforce cooloff periods.
 The Enrollment Server can have a policy like "if you don't have an email registered for notifications, you have to wait 3 hours between requesting unenrollment and us updating the database."
 This can slow down attacks, or else force them to be more overt by adding a malicious payload to the Log.
 1. The enrollment is more extensible so you can embed information in the future without writing a brand new TLS cert extension and getting it approved.
 One way you might extend it is to include a list of developers (via, e.g., their OIDC identities) who MUST sign a manifest before the User should run it.
 This is what WEBCAT does.

+**Defined a concrete format for the spicy signature.**
+We previously punted on the specific format of the transparency (meta)data structure, and what precisely the Witness was signing.
+We are now using the tlog checkpoint format, and including it in a JSON object.
+This lets us piggyback on the tlog ecosystem of specs and deployments.

 ### Draft 4